Type 2 Diabetes and Endotoxemia

 LPS-TLR4 interaction and low-grade chronic inflammation

 The innate immune system is localised in the GALT.
-When luminal antigens pass through the intestinal barrier, they are phagocited (consumed) by dendritic cells or macrophagues, key components of the innate immune system.
+When luminal antigens pass through the intestinal barrier, they are phagocyted (consumed) by dendritic cells or macrophages, key components of the innate immune system.
 Dendritic cells or macrophagues recognize antigens through a family of receptors known as Toll-like receptors (TLR).
 The best studied and known antigens from gram negative bacteria are LPS which interact with toll-like receptors-4 (TLR4), inducing the production of pro-inflammatory cytokines and ultimately insulin resistance and T2D35.
 Interestingly, a recently published study demonstrated increased TLR4 expression in T2D humans, contributing to an increased inflammatory state37.

 In summary, antinutrients introduced with the agricultural revolution 10,000 years ago may be one of the causal factors in the epidemic of obesity, (as well as T2D) in Western countries.
 Lectins, saponins and gliadin increase intestinal permeability and allow increased passage of gut bacteria from intestinal lumen to peripheral circulation.
 LPS – an antigen found in gram-negative bacteria cell membranes – interacts with TLR-4, leading to inflammatory cytokine production and low-grade chronic inflammation, which is at the root of insulin resistance.
-Insulin resistance is recognised to induce the metabolic syndrome, including T2D.
+Insulin resistance is recognized to induce the metabolic syndrome, including T2D.
 Endotoxemia-induced insulin resistance in T2D patients may be exacerbated, in part, by antinutrients.

 Maelán Fontes, MS, Ph.D. candidate in Medical Sciences at Lund University, Sweden; International College of Human Nutrition and Functional Medicine